thibmeu/ietf-draft-privacypass-batched-tokens/draft-ietf-privacypass-batched-tokens.md

 The Client then generates an HTTP POST request to send to the Issuer Request URL, with the BatchTokenRequest as the content.
-The media type for this request is "application/private-token-batch-request".
+The media type for this request is "application/private-token-privately-verifiable-batch-request".
 An example request for the Issuer Request URL "https://issuer.example.net/request" is shown below.

 ~~~
 POST /request HTTP/1.1
 Host: issuer.example.net
-Accept: application/private-token-batch-response
+Accept: application/private-token-privately-verifiable-batch-response
-Content-Type: application/private-token-batch-request
+Content-Type: application/private-token-privately-verifiable-batch-request
 Content-Length: <Length of BatchTokenRequest>

 <Bytes containing the BatchTokenRequest>
 ~~~

-# Issuer-to-Client Response {#issuer-to-client-response}
+## Issuer-to-Client Response {#issuer-to-client-response}

-Except where specified otherwise, the client follows the same protocol as described in {{ISSUANCE, Section 5.2}}.
+Except where specified otherwise, the client follows the same protocol as described in {{RFC9578, Section 5.2}}.

 Upon receipt of the request, the Issuer validates the following conditions: